cyberlord8/intervalometer/README.md

   Consult camera manual on how to connect relay to remote shutter for your specific camera.

   Most cameras have a short to ground remote shutter control, but check your camera's specifics so you don't damage your camera.

+Two modes of operation:

+1. Serial port control through the USB port connected to a PC Current commands:
+    ~NUM - Sets the number of exposures to take (-1 infinite) ~INT - Sets the length of the shutter open in milli seconds ~SPC - Sets the delay between sequences (shutter closed) ~MIR - Sets the mirror lift delay (must match camera setting) ~RUN - Starts the exposure sequence using the prescribed values ~STP - Stops the exposure sequence

+2. Push button starts and stops exposure sequence, check code for pin number.